Bank of England ramps up bond-buying, cuts rates to near zero

 Tweets about this

-UmmiYaacub吴敏 RT @theedgemalaysia: Bank of England cuts rates to near zero, ramps up bond-buying - Reuters https://t.co/9t4DHpuZeW 1 hour ago
+Aduodu RT @ReutersBiz: JUST IN: Bank of England cuts interest rate to 0.1%, ramps up bond-buying https://t.co/o3cRQpQpnd 56 minutes ago

-Tammy Marchand RT @Reuters: The Bank of England slashed interest rates to near zero in its second emergency cut in just over a week and promised about $23… 1 hour ago
+Business Standard Bank of England cut interest rates to 0.1% on Thursday, its second emergency rate cut in just over a week

-[email protected] It’s happening!
-Bank of England cuts rates again and ramps up bond buying to combat coronavirus impact https://t.co/HNmS2NNLgs 1 hour ago

-Mbankofthailand Bank of England cuts rates again and ramps up bond buying to combat coronavirus impact https://t.co/n836Guy0yr 3 hours ago